AxelRobles/employee-rest-api/README.md

 Also if you want you can open the project in one IDE and run it from there.

+In order to test the api, you have to do requests through localhost in port 8080 adding the specific url.

+http://localhost:8080/

-in order to test the api, you have to do requests through localhost in port 8080 adding the specific url. http://localhost:8080/ is preferred to test the api with a tool like postman. by default, the project already adds some employees to testing, so from the begginig you can perform request like get all employees.
+Is preferred to test the api with a tool like postman.

+By default, the project already adds some employees to testing, so from the begginig you can perform request like get all employees.

 I added some extras functionalities that I will mark with *ADDED note.

 # Get all employees